mstenius/vrbrowse/README.md

 - Usability enhancements
 - Improving gateways

+Major features from the `.vr` not currently implemented include:

+- `Tcl` scripting
+- Preprocessor support (macros and includes)

 ## Running

 To run locally, either just load the files into a web browser that supports JavaScript and WebGL or